solita/solita.github.com/_posts/2016-10-18-what-is-devsec.md

 * Code
 * Data integrity

 Sofware architects and developers design software architecture that affects these issues.
 Security should be one consideration when operating systems and technology is chosen for a software system.
-The development team usually doesn't need to worry about BIOS security or physical security of the data center, but many security controls are their responsibility.
+The development team usually doesn't need to worry about BIOS security or physical security of the data center, but many security controls are at their responsibility.

 ## Security conscious developers

 As we said, DevSec calls for developers to become conscious about security.
 We recommend a secure development lifecycle model as a starting point for practical everyday work.
 It dictates what needs to be dealt with, but the team decides what is the proper thing to do in their particular context.
+If you are a wildling and do not like processes you can also try "hack yourself first" motto as your starting point.
 Here's an example list of actions and decisions to make:

 * Train your personnel.
 * Know the policies and laws that affect your project.